Alcohol Use Disorder

 - Needing much more than was once needed to get the desired effect from alcohol, or not experiencing the same effect when drinking the same amount

-Alcoholism, or alcohol dependence, used to be considered the most severe form of alcohol abuse.
+Alcoholism, or alcohol dependence, had been considered the most severe form of alcohol abuse.
 The DSM-5 integrates alcohol abuse and alcohol dependence into a single disorder with mild, moderate, and severe sub-classifications.

 Mild: The presence of two to three of the above symptoms